List of airliner shootdown incidents: Deutsche Lufthansa D-ARHW

-D-ARHW, a Focke-Wulf Fw 200 of Deutsche Lufthansa, was shot down by a German patrol boat at 10:25 on November 29, 1944, off Målkläppen, Sweden, on a passenger flight from Berlin to Stockholm.
+D-ARHW, a Focke-Wulf Fw 200 of German airline Deutsche Lufthansa, was shot down by a German patrol boat at 10:25 on November 29, 1944, off Målkläppen, Sweden, on a passenger flight from Berlin to Stockholm, Sweden.
 All 10 occupants were killed.

-Dai Nippon Koku KK J-BKOV

-J-BKOV, a Nakajima L2D of Dai Nippon Koku KK, was shot down on a flight to Taipei on March 5, 1945.
-It is unknown who shot down the plane, where it departed from, and if anyone died.

 Deutsche Lufthansa D-ANAJ

 D-ANAJ, a Junkers Ju-52/3m of Deutsche Lufthansa, was shot down by the Soviets during an evacuation flight on April 20, 1945, in the forest at Glienig.
 Of the 20 occupants (3 crew and 17 passengers, including a woman), only 2 passengers survived.
 Among the dead was film director Hans Steinhoff.
 This plane was the last Deutsche Lufthansa flight to leave Berlin before WW2 ended, headed for Enns with a stop in Prague.

 Pan Am 1948 incident

-On April 29, 1948, a Pan Am Douglas DC-3A (registration unknown) was shot at by riflemen shortly after takeoff from San Jose, Costa Rica, with several bullets hitting the fuselage, a tire blowing out, and a propeller being hit.
+On April 29, 1948, a Douglas DC-3A of the United States airline Pan Am, was shot at by riflemen shortly after takeoff from San Jose, Costa Rica, with several bullets hitting the fuselage, a tire blowing out, and a propeller being hit.
 Despite this substantial damage, the plane safely continued to its destination and was later repaired.
 All 12 occupants survived.
 A communist leader who was a passenger on the flight is suspected to have been the attackers' target.